kotlin-extra-library/kotlin-extlib/README.md

-# kotlin-common-library
+# Kotlin Common Library
-Kotlin common multiplatform library
+This library is aimed to become a community powered extension of the Kotlin common standard library.